Jersey City Water Quality at a Glance

 • Split Rock Reservoir: Secondary source in Rockaway Township providing system redundancy and additional supply security during peak demand or emergency situations.

-• Advanced Treatment: Water is processed at the Jersey City Water Treatment Plant in Boonton using multi-barrier treatment including coagulation, sedimentation, filtration, and disinfection before distribution.
+• Treatment Limitations: Water is processed at the Jersey City Water Treatment Plant in Boonton using multi-barrier treatment including coagulation, sedimentation, filtration, and disinfection, but treatment processes create disinfection byproducts and may not remove all emerging contaminants like PFAS.

 Infrastructure Modernization